 I first wrote a song when I was less than a decade old.
 It was a silly, simple song about how I loved my family.
 I even took the time to write it down.
 Just a few years later, I would fashion a "guitar" out of a tennis racquet and a couple of old shoe laces for a guitar strap.
-I suppose this falls somewhere between air guitar and the real thing.
+I suppose this falls somewhere between an air guitar and the real thing.

 I had a good friend in college who was a writer.
 It was her self-evident and inescapable truth.
 I found her one morning in the dining hall writing, as always, in her journal.
 She was not only a good writer, but she had that insanely beautiful penmanship I've always wished I had.
 Myself having changed majors a number of times (I started in the music school and ended up a politics major), I told her that I envied her because she knew who she was.
 Without hesitation, she replied that she envied me.
 I asked her why.
 "Because you have a choice," she told me.

 Whatever choices I've made in life, that songwriting impulse has never left me, even when I had all but convinced myself it was nothing more than an odd, useless pastime.
 Well, it did serve some use as cheap therapy.
 Eventually, there was no longer any reasonable way to avoid the truth that songwriting is a fundamental part of who I am.
 Brown hair, brown eyes, songwriter.
 I did know who I was.

 So I decided to attend a songwriting workshop almost four years ago, in Port Aransas, Texas.
 When I first arrived, I had an odd moment of panic.
 I thought, what am I doing here, I don't belong here, this is stupid, what was I thinking?